jometzg/acr-sync/README.md

 In the above:
 1. The message is parsed using the schema of the webhook https://docs.microsoft.com/en-us/azure/container-registry/container-registry-webhook-reference#push-event
-2. A REST request is formed to the Azure ACR REST API https://docs.microsoft.com/en-us/rest/api/containerregistry/registries/import-image?tabs=HTTP#importimagebytag
+2. The repository and tag are extracted from the request.
-3. The repository and tag are extracted from the request.
+3. A REST request is formed to the Azure ACR REST API https://docs.microsoft.com/en-us/rest/api/containerregistry/registries/import-image?tabs=HTTP#importimagebytag
-4. The body needs credentials to the vendor's ACR (this are inserted inline)
+5. The body needs credentials to the vendor's ACR (this are inserted inline)
-5. The REST request itself (to import to the customer's ACR), requires authentication.
+6. The REST request itself (to import to the customer's ACR), requires authentication.
 This is done via a managed identity of the logic app - which has access rights to the customer's ACR.

 The code of the logic app is: